Visual Variable

 Explanation

 In Sémiologie Graphique, Bertin recognized a core set of graphical variables that can be chosen and controlled to create symbols on maps and other graphic design media.
 This set has since become canonical and has been extended.
-The most commonly accepted visual variables include:
+The visual variables include:

 These variables can be used to establish contrast between different geographic features, build a visual hierarchy, and represent quantitative or qualitative attributes of the features.